StanfordASL/asl_turtlebot/README.md

 roslocal.sh, rostb3.sh: Scripts to set your ROS IP settings.

-CMAkeLists.txt: Make file for the package
+CMakeLists.txt: Make file for the package